c4n4r/Pigment/README.md

 $pigment->lighten(10); //#008a6e
 ```

-### You also generate a gradient between two colors
+### You can also generate a gradient between two colors

 ```php